KreitnerL/mrs-gan/README.md

-# Improving Generalizability through Generative Adversarial Domain Adaptation for MR Spectroscopy
+# Improving Model Generalizability for MR Spectroscopy through Generative Adversarial Domain Adaptation

 Using a Generative Adversarial Network (GAN) to decrease the domain shift between real and synthtic Magnetic Resonance Spectroscopy (MRS) samples.
 Codebase for Bachelor Thesis.